hdorgeval/le-livre-des-rois/src/markdown/en/warner/06-faridun/06-how-faridun-made-trial-of-his-sons.md

 Of Tur, Mah-i-Azada Khii ; the wife

-Of blest fraj, Sahl, to whom Canopus
+Of blest Iraj, Sahl, to whom Canopus

 Was but a slave in beauty.
 Afterwards